classiebit/eventmie-pro-docs/resources/docs/3.0/events/simple-events.md

 ## Media

-Upload event poster, thumbnail, and images.
-Please upload the mentioned size of images.
-You can also crop and adjust them.
+Upload your event poster, thumbnail, and gallery images.
+Use the recommended image sizes for best results.
+Crop and adjust images as needed for a professional look.

 <br>